-- Binding obligations on currency misalignment and misalignment.
-The parties agreed to "achieve and maintain a market-determined exchange rate regime," and to "refrain from competitive devaluation, including through intervention in the foreign exchange market." - A sunset clause requiring a joint review and agreement on renewal at year 6; in lieu of mutual agreement at the time, USMCA would expire 16 years later. - A new chapter on State-Owned Enterprises (SOE), to require SOE's to act in accordance with commercial considerations and require the State to provide non-discriminatory treatment to competitors. - De Minimis customs threshold for duty free treatment set a \$117 (C\$150) for Canada and Mexico.
-Tax-free threshold set at \$50 for Mexico and C\$40 (about \$31) for Canada. - Allowing a party to withdraw from the agreement if another party enters into an FTA with a country it deems to be a non-market economy (e.g., China).
+- Binding obligations on currency misalignment and misalignment. - A sunset clause requiring a joint review and agreement on renewal at year 6; in lieu of mutual agreement at the time, USMCA would expire 16 years later. - A new chapter on State-Owned Enterprises (SOE). - De Minimis customs threshold for duty free treatment set a \$117 for Canada and Mexico.
+Tax-free threshold set at \$50 for Mexico and C\$40 for Canada. - Allowing a party to withdraw from the agreement if another party enters into an FTA with a country it deems to be a nonmarket economy (e.g., China).